COVID: Germany's fear of 'the delta wave' | DW | 08.07.2021

-Germany is loosening restrictions while the delta variant is on the rise.
+Germany is loosening restrictions while transmission of the delta variant is on the rise.
 Will this undo everything that has been accomplished?
-Many people are still unvaccinated, and the vaccinated expect privileges.
+Many people are still unvaccinated, and vaccinated people expect privileges.

 The delta variant is spreading fast in Germany, but the pressure to abolish restrictions is mounting in pre-election times